-- First phase: Tutored distance learning: This will take place during a period of five weeks from 22nd August to 25th September, 2022 and participants will study through the online Red Cross Red Crescent e-learning platform.
+- First phase: Tutored distance learning: This will take place during a period of five weeks from from 4th September to 8th October 2023 and participants will study through the online Red Cross Red Crescent e-learning platform.
 This first phase deals with most of the theoretical basis of the course.

 Who can apply?